 - Complete the Club Petition form.
-You will need 30 signatures from students who are currently enrolled in 3 or more credits.
-You will need to identify a student who will serve as the club representative (or contact).
+You will need 15 signatures from students who are currently enrolled.
+You need to identify a student who will serve as the club representative (or contact).

 - Identify a Club Advisor and have them review and sign the petition and the Club Advisor Agreement

 - Develop a Constitution and/or Bylaws for your Club.
 You may use the template provided or review the handout on how to develop one of your own

 - Submit (1) (2) and (3) to the ASUCC President

 - Attend the ASUCC Leadership Board meeting, where your Club Petition form will be reviewed.
 For winter term 2022, the ASUCC Leadership Board meets every Tuesday at Noon in JH 10 as well as on Zoom

 - Once approved, meet with Marjan Coester, Director for Student Engagement, for a club orientation.

 Download the Club Petition or use the online form